Welcome! From bumps to teens we have it covered.

 Lumiere Cinema Romford, Romford

-Parent and Baby Screening of THE CHORAL
+Parent and Baby Screening of NOUVELLE VAGUE

 Lumiere Cinema Romford, Romford

-Parent and Baby Screening of WICKED: FOR GOOD
+Parent and Baby Screening of HAMLET (2026)

 Lumiere Cinema Romford, Romford